VegaDeftwing/OpGuidesHugoSrc/content/Design/gen.md

 {{< columns2 >}}
 [Picbreeder](http://picbreeder.org)
 <--->
-{{< vale >}}"Picbreeder is a collaborative art application based on an idea called *evolutionary art*, which is a technique that allows pictures to be bred almost like animals.
-For example, you can evolve a butterfly into a bat by selecting parents that look like bats"{{< /vale >}}
+"Picbreeder is a collaborative art application based on an idea called *evolutionary art*, which is a technique that allows pictures to be bred almost like animals.
+For example, you can evolve a butterfly into a bat by selecting parents that look like bats"
 <--->
 {{< /columns2 >}}